lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 Use web terminal
 ----------------

-Return to the Session list page.
-This time, let's launch the terminal.
-Click the terminal icon (the second button in the Control panel) to use the container's ttyd app.
-A terminal will appear in a new window and you can run shell commands to access the computational session as shown in the following figure.
-If you are familiar with using commands, you can easily run various Linux commands.
-You may notice that the ``Untitled.ipynb`` file automatically generated in Jupyter Notebook is listed with the ``ls`` command.
+This section will explain how to use the web terminal.
+Click the terminal icon(second button in the Control panel) to use the container's ttyd app.
+A terminal will appear in a new window and users can run shell commands to access the computational session as shown in the following figure.
+If familiar with the commands, users can easily run various Linux commands. ``Untitled.ipynb`` file can be found in Jupyter Notebook, which is listed with the ``ls`` command.
 This shows that both apps are running in the same container environment.

 .. image:: session_terminal.png

-If you create a file here, you can immediately see it in the Jupyter Notebook you opened earlier as well.
+Files created here can also be immediately seen in the Jupyter Notebook as well.
 Conversely, changes made to files in Jupyter Notebook can also be checked right from the terminal.
 This is because they are using the same files in the same compute session.

-In addition to this, you can use web-based services such as TensorBoard, Jupyter Lab, etc., depending on the type of environments provided by the compute session.
+In addition to this, users can use web-based services such as TensorBoard, Jupyter Lab, etc., depending on the type of environments provided by the compute session.

 Query compute session log
 -------------------------

-You can view the log of the compute session by clicking the last icon in the Control panel of the running compute session.
+Users can view the log of the compute session by clicking the last icon in the Control panel of the running compute session.

 .. image:: session_log.png

 .. note::
-   From 22.09, you can download session log by clicking download button on upper-right side of the dialog.
+   From 22.09, users can download session log by clicking download button on upper-right side of the dialog.
    This feature is helpful for tracking artifacts.

 Rename running session
 ----------------------

-You can change the name of an active session.
-Just click the edit icon in the session information column.
-Write down the new name and click the confirm button.
+Name of the active session can be changed.
+Click the 'Edit' icon in the session information column.
+Write down a new name and click the 'Confirm' button.
-The new session name should also follow the :ref:`the authoring rule<session-naming-rule>`.
+New session name should also follow the :ref:`the authoring rule<session-naming-rule>`.

 .. image:: session_renaming.png